top of page

 Bonnie Bell

-Bonnie lives in the Upper Dublin School District with her two daughters and abundance of pets.
-This is her first foray into the world of Board membership and is happy to be chosen by The Friends of Briar Bush to join their leadership and its long history, proven commitment to the community, and its understanding of the simplistic brilliance of young minds when exposed to open space.
-Bonnie is the Director of Brand Management with BLB&B Advisors, LLC in Montgomeryville, PA.
-She is also co-leader of the Girls Friendly Society of PA (GFS)/Ambler Branch, member of the Valley Forge Chapter of the Daughters of the American Revolution, and avid supporter of youth athletics.
+Bonnie resides in the Upper Dublin School District with her two daughters and a multitude of pets.
+She is delighted to have been selected by the Friends of Briar Bush to contribute to their board leadership team and chairs the board’s Governance Committee.
+Bonnie appreciates the organization's extensive history, unwavering commitment to the community, and recognition of the inherent brilliance of young minds when exposed to open space.
+Professionally, Bonnie serves as the Director of Brand Management with BLBB Advisors, a registered investment advisory firm located in Montgomeryville, PA.

 Tim Glencamp Jr 2022.jpeg